A Physics-Informed Scenario Approach with Data Mitigation for Safety Verification of Nonlinear Systems: Physics-Informed Scenario Approach

-Note that a physics-informed model of a dynamical system, as described in~\eqref{Eq_ph}, can be obtained based on \emph{fundamental physical laws}.
+Such models can be obtained based on {fundamental physical laws}.
 For instance, \emph{electrical} circuits can be modeled using Kirchhoff's voltage and current laws, while \emph{mechanical} systems can be described through Newton's second law of motion.
-Additional cases include the Lithium-ion battery model presented in \cite{fan2023improved} and the hovering mode of a quadcopter, modeled using the Newton-Euler formalism, as discussed in \cite{bouabdallah2004design}.

 We assume access to data $\{\hat{x}^s\}_{s=1}^{S}$ collected from trajectories of the unknown model $f$ in \eqref{Eq_1a}, which captures the true behavior of the system, as well as a physics-informed model in \eqref{Eq_ph} based on fundamental physical laws, providing valuable information about the system.

-Our proposed physics-informed framework guides the SOP in \eqref{Eq_SOP_ALLDATA} to utilize only those samples where the \emph{physics-informed} one-step dynamics evolution (\emph{i.e.,} $f^{phy}(\hat{x}^{s})$) is sufficiently close (within a specified threshold) to the one-step evolution of the unknown model (\emph{i.e.,} $f(\hat{x}^{s})$).
-As a result, the required number of samples can be significantly reduced while still guaranteeing the satisfaction of the ROP in \eqref{Eq_ROP}.
-To achieve this, we construct a new dataset $\hat{X}^{p}$ from the available dataset $\{\hat{x}^s\}_{s=1}^{S}$ within $X$, by selecting only those samples that satisfy
+Our proposed physics-informed framework guides the SOP in \eqref{Eq_SOP_ALLDATA} to utilize only those samples where the {physics-informed} one-step dynamics evolution (\emph{i.e.,} $f^{phy}(\hat{x}^{s})$) is sufficiently close (within a specified threshold) to the one-step evolution of the unknown model (\emph{i.e.,} $f(\hat{x}^{s})$).
+In particular, we construct a new dataset $\hat{X}^{p}$ from the available dataset $\{\hat{x}^s\}_{s=1}^{S}$ within $X$, by selecting only those samples that satisfy

 where $\delta \in \mathbb{R}_{>0}$ is a sufficiently small threshold that captures the closeness between the behaviors of the two systems.
 This threshold can potentially guide the scenario approach to retain only those samples where the behaviors of the two systems are similar, while discarding the remaining samples as redundant.
 We denote the cardinality of the set $\hat{X}^{p}$ as $P \in \mathbb{N}$.